Tman600/Trailbound/README.md

 ## Credits & license

-Created by Taylor [replace with your preferred name/handle], with the assistance of Claude (Anthropic).
+Created by TMan600, with the
+assistance of Claude (Anthropic).
 Licensed under the terms in `LICENSE` (MIT-based, open source) -- forks and derivative works are welcome, but must keep a visible credit to both the original creator and Anthropic.
 See